 Making the move from the military to civilian life?
-Transitioning from a career in the military back into the civilian world can sometimes be a stressful period of your life.
-Veterans leaving the service are often struggle to match their skills with a civilian career.
+Transitioning from a career in the military back into the civilian world can be a stressful period of your life.
+Veterans leaving the service often struggle to match their skills with a civilian career.
 The good news is that the truck driving industry is experiencing tremendous growth!
-The number of truck drivers needed to fill these positions in the next ten years is expected to reach 320,000*.
-The disciplined, get it done mindset that our armed forces instills in its service men and women has proven to be an ideal match for truck driver training and a career as a CDL license professional.
+The number of truck drivers needed to fill these positions in the next ten years is expected to reach 175,000.
+The disciplined, get-it-done mindset that our armed forces instills in its service men and women has proven to be an ideal match for truck driver training and a career as a CDL professional.

 Truck driving and truck drivers are the life blood of our country as more than 80 percent of all U.S. communities depend solely on trucking for delivery of their goods and commodities**.
-Professional truck drivers serve America everyday by providing the goods we use from toothbrushes to tires – you serve America, now help us keep American moving!
-If you would like to find out even more of the benefits of obtaining a CDL license and attending truck driver training, please take fill out our contact form to contact an admissions representative.
+Professional truck drivers serve America everyday by providing the goods we use from toothbrushes to tires – you served your country, now help us keep America moving!
+If you would like to find out even more of the benefits of obtaining a Class A CDL license and attending truck driver training, contact an admissions representative by applying now.

 The refund of the unused portion of tuition, fees, and other charges for veterans or eligible persons who fail to enter a course, withdraw or discontinue prior to completion, will be made for all amounts paid which exceed the approximate pro rata portion of the total charges that the length of the completed portion bears to the total length of the course.
 The proration will be determined on the ratio of days or hours of instruction completed to the total number of instructional days or hours in the course.

 A veteran CDL skills test waiver is basically a way for former military drivers to prove that they’ve had enough practical skills training in the form of driving comparable vehicles while serving in the military.
 Those who qualify for the waiver are able to skip the skills testing that many civilians would need to successfully complete before earning a Class A CDL.